Cray-HPE/docs-sat/portal/developer-portal/install/Perform_NCN_Personalization.md

 [//]: # (ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR)
 [//]: # (OTHER DEALINGS IN THE SOFTWARE.)

-## Configure SAT Using CFS
+## Perform NCN Personalization

-Describes how to configure the System Admin Toolkit (SAT) product stream using CFS.
+Describes how to perform NCN personalization using CFS.
+This personalization process will configure the System Admin Toolkit (SAT) product stream.

 ### Prerequisites